microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Student/Challenge-09.md

 ## Description

-- Update the app's HTML to use CDN for static content (CSS and JS files) rather than serving it directly from the host.
+- Add a CDN & configure it to cache static content (CSS and JS files) rather than serving it directly from the host.

 ## Success Criteria